Fahad321-code/Violent-Crime-Rate-CA-2000-2013/README.md

-# Violent Crime Analysis in California (2000-2013)
+# Analysis of Violent Crime in California, 2000–2013

-# Overview.
+Summary

-This research examines violent crime patterns in California counties and MPO regions from 2000 to 2013.
-The purpose was to investigate changes over time, geographical patterns, and estimate future crime trends using Python-based data science algorithms.
+This study looks at the trends in violent crime in California counties and MPO areas between 2000 and 2013.
+The goal was to use Python-based data science algorithms to anticipate future crime trends and examine changes across time and regional patterns.

-# Data Preprocessing.
+# Preprocessing of Data

-Source: Raw violent crime data from the California government (https://catalog.data.gov/dataset/violent-crime-rate-9a68e/resource/e5df4a79-6b42-4f5e-83c7-8069dd943f4d)
+Source: The California government's raw violent crime statistics (Data.gov).

-# Cleaning Steps:
+# Steps for Cleaning:

-Removed missing and inconsistent values.
+Missing and inconsistent values were eliminated.

-Standardized column names.
+uniform column names.

-Verified data types and adjusted date formatting.

-Output: Cleaned dataset saved in data/cleaned_crime_data.csv.
+Date formatting was changed and data types were confirmed.

+Output: Data/cleaned_crime_data.csv contains the cleaned dataset.

-# Exploratory Data Analysis (EDA)
+# Analysis of Exploratory Data (EDA)

-# Summary statistics:
+# An overview of the statistics

-Descriptive statistics calculated for crime rate, count, and population.
+descriptive statistics for population, count, and crime rate.

 # Visuals:

-Crime rates have typically decreased between 2000 and 2013.

-Crime Rate Distribution by Year: Displayed with box plots and scatter overlays.
+Between 2000 and 2013, crime rates generally declined.

+Box plots and scatter overlays are used to show the crime rate distribution by year.

-Top Crime Types: Identified and classified according to average rate and count
+Top Crime Types: Determined and categorized based on average frequency and number of crimes.

-Correlation Matrix: Shows correlations between numerical variables.
+Correlations between numerical variables are displayed in a correlation matrix.

-# Predictive modeling (Prophet)
+# Modeling Predictively (Prophet)

-Model: Facebook Prophet time series forecast.
+Prophet time series forecast is the model.

-# Input Features:
+# Features of the input:

-Report year: Year of observation.
+Report year: Observation year.

-rate (number of violent crimes per thousand population)
+Rate: the quantity of violent crimes committed per 1,000 people.

-# Output:
+# Results:

-Forecast of crime rate until 2018

-Confidence intervals visualized

-# Insight: Predicted crime rates continued to decline beyond 2013
+Crime rate projections through 2018.

+Visualization of confidence intervals.

+Conclusion: After 2013, predicted crime rates kept falling.

-# Geographic Analysis
+# Analysis of Geography

-Regional Trends By MPO Region:
+By MPO Region, Regional Trends:

-Total offenses Over Time: A line map of cumulative offenses by MPO region.
+A line graph showing the total number of crimes committed over time by MPO region.

-Average crime rate throughout time: regional comparisons using interactive and static charts.
+Regional comparisons of average crime rates over time using both static and interactive graphics.

 # Interactive visuals:

-# Choropleth Map: County-level crime rates are shown geographically.
+Choropleth Map: Geographical representation of county-level crime statistics.

-Animated Timeline: Yearly Changes in Crime Rates by Region
+Timeline with Animation: Annual Variations in Crime Rates by Area.

-Stacked Area Plot: Crime Trends over Time by Type (e.g., assault, robbery).
+Crime Trends by Type (e.g., robbery, assault) in a Stacked Area Plot.

-# Urban-Rural Comparison:
+Comparing Urban and Rural Areas:

-Classified counties using geotype and region_name.
+categorized counties based on region_name and geotype.

-Compared total violent crimes with average crime rates.
+compared average crime rates with the total number of violent offenses.

-Urban counties had more total offenses, but some rural counties had higher per capita rates.
+While some rural counties had higher per capita rates, urban areas had more offenses overall.

-# outputs
+# Results

-Cleaned dataset: cleaned_crime_data.csv.
+cleaned_crime_data.csv is the cleaned dataset.

-# Interactive HTML files:
+# HTML files that are interactive:

-Total violent crimes by crime type (Urban vs Rural).html
+Violent crime geographic aalysis.html

+Average violent crime rate over time (Top 5 MPO Regions)

+Total Violent Crimes over time (Top 5 MPO Regions)

+Distribution of crime types by MPO Region.html

-Average violent crimes rate per 1000 (Urban vs rural).html
+Average violent crimes rate per 1000 (Urban vs rural)

-crime_timeline_animation.html

-Notebooks: /notebooks/ directory
+Total Violent Crimes By Crime Type Urban and Rural.html

+Heatmap of Total Violent Crimes by Crime Type and Year.html

-# Tools and Libraries
+# Libraries and Tools

-Python: Pandas, NumPy, Matplotlib, Seaborn, Plotly, Folium, Prophet, GeoPandas.
+Python: Seaborn, Plotly, Folium, Prophet, GeoPandas, NumPy, Matplotlib, and Pandas.

-Google Colab for Code Execution
+Google Colab for Executing Code

-GitHub for version control.
+For version control, use GitHub.

-# Conclusion
+# conclusion

-This extensive examination of violent crimes in California between 2000 and 2013 indicates substantial temporal, regional, and categorical patterns in criminal behavior.
-Using cleansed crime data and spatial mappings by county and MPO region, we obtained many crucial insights:
+Significant temporal, regional, and categorical trends in criminal behavior are revealed by this thorough analysis of violent crimes in California from 2000 to 2013.
+We gained some important findings by using spatial mappings by county and MPO region and cleaned crime data:

-Statewide Decline in Violent Crime: The total number of violent crime events is consistently decreasing across the state.
-This is corroborated both visually and by time-series forecasting with the Prophet model, which predicts further decline beyond 2013.
+Statewide Violent Crime Decline: Throughout the state, there has been a steady decline in the overall number of violent crime incidents.
+Both visual and time-series forecasting using the Prophet model, which projects additional decline after 2013, support this.

-The Bay Area has routinely reported the greatest amount of violent crimes, owing to its vast population and urban congestion.
-However, its per capita crime rate remained reasonable, indicating a balance of population and crime volume.

-Rural regions have higher per capita rates: Less populated areas, such as the Central/Southeast Sierra and Butte region, have higher average violent crime rates despite low total crime counts.
-This shows that individual risk exposure may be higher in some rural areas.
+metropolitan Centers Lead in Total Crimes: Because of their dense populations and traffic, the Bay Area and other metropolitan areas recorded the highest rates of violent crimes.
+The population and crime volume were balanced, nevertheless, as evidenced by the reasonable per capita crime rates.

+Rural Areas Have Greater Per Capita Rates: Although overall crime rates were low, violent crime rates were higher in less populous areas.
+This shows that in some rural locations, people may be more exposed to risk.

-Crime Type Distribution Is Consistent: Aggravated assault is the most common violent crime in all geographic locations, followed by robbery and forced rape.
-Urban and rural locations have similar crime types, albeit numbers vary.
+Consistent Distribution of Crime Types: In every region, aggravated assault was the most frequent violent crime, followed by robbery and forced rape.

-Geographical Variability Exists: County-level mapping revealed substantial contrasts.
-For example, Los Angeles County had the greatest crime rate and total count, while other rural counties had less activity.
-The interactive choropleth map effectively illustrates this discrepancy.

-No Significant Correlation with region Codes Alone: The correlation matrix indicated that identifiers such as area codes or county FIPS alone do not strongly predict crime rates, highlighting the importance of temporal and categorical disaggregation, as performed in this study.
+Geographic Variability: Using interactive choropleth maps, county-level mapping demonstrated significant differences in crime rates and counts.

+Region codes alone have little predictive value.
+Correlation analysis highlighted the need for comprehensive temporal and categorical analysis instead of depending only on region IDs.

-Overall, this research provides a multidimensional view of violent crime in California by integrating statistical modeling, interactive mapping, and region-specific analysis.
-These findings can help guide future resource allocation, public safety policies, and targeted intervention activities.
+Overall, by integrating statistical modeling, interactive mapping, and region-specific analysis, this study offers a multifaceted perspective on violent crime in California.
+Future resource allocation, public safety regulations, and focused intervention efforts can be guided by these findings.

-Author: Fahad Bin Hossain (2025).Project repository: [GitHub link here]
+Author: Fahad Bin Hossain (2025)

+Project repository: [GitHub link here]